-Karen graduated from Newnham College, Cambridge and obtained a PhD from Reading University.
+Karen graduated from Newnham College, Cambridge and obtained a PhD from Reading University in electron microscopy.
 She joined British Aerospace Systems at Stevenage as project engineer for scientific satellites and progressed to Senior Systems Engineer before developing an interest in management in the Total Quality Environment, and subsequently becoming Business Acquisition Manager.

 Leaving BAe, she set up her own consultancy and was instrumental in establishing the Centre for Advanced Instrumentation Systems within University College, London.
 She had just accepted a position on the staff of UCL when her career was abruptly ended by a devastating stroke.